-Communication: I will try and answer emails and phone calls received during the hours of Monday - Friday, 9 am to 4 pm within 24 hours.
+Communication: I will try and answer emails and phone calls received during the hours of Monday - Friday, 9 am to 4 pm within 48 hours.
 If you email and/or call at any other times, it is strictly a random chance that I'll respond in a timely manner.
-You should check your UNCC email and the course website every day as these are the primary ways that I will communicate with you when not in class.
+You should check your UNCC email every day as that is the primary way that I will communicate with you when not in class.
 When communicating with me via email, please put in the subject line the course number so I can readily identify who you are.
 If your communication via email is rude, has grammatical, and/or spelling mistakes, I will not respond at all.
-If I have not responded to your email within 24 hours as stated within the conditions above, perhaps you need to resend it and/or reword it.
+If I have not responded to your email within 48 hours as stated within the conditions above, perhaps you need to resend it and/or reword it.
 You are to conduct yourselves in a professional manner at all times.